Gabriella439/nixos-in-production/manuscript/AdvancedModules.md

 }
 ```

-… and merging concatenates lines with an intervening newline character:
+… and merging multiple occurrences of that option concatenates them as lines by inserting an intervening newline character:

 ```bash
 $ nix eval .#machine.config.services.zookeeper.extraConf